Freiz Enzo Carbon Steel Series

 Click here to see all nonstick woks and frypans.

-First of all, there is no magic wok.
-If you are looking for a nonstick wok, then you are considering a lifespan of the product between 1 to 3 years, with a few exceptions where users apply additional care to extend its longevity.
+First of all, there is no magic pan or wok.
+If you are looking for a nonstick cookware, then you are considering a lifespan of the product between 2 to 3 years, with a few exceptions where users apply additional care to extend its longevity.

 Secondly, nonstick is nonstick.
 Even with today’s PTFE- and PFOA-free ceramic cookware, a nonstick layer is still present.
 A good manufacturer will ensure it is tested and safe for cooking.
 This is why choosing a reputable manufacturer and brand is important.